 of Justice filed a suit in a U.S. District Court here to block AT&T's

-doubts about the merger.
-Although the FCC hasn't completed its own review of
+Genachowski said that although the FCC hasn't completed its review of the

-the proposal, he said, "the record before this agency also raises serious concerns
+proposal, "the record before this agency also raises serious concerns about the

 "Vibrant competition in wireless

 services is vital to innovation, investment, economic growth and job creation,

 and to drive our global leadership in mobile," he continued.
 "Competition

 fosters consumer benefits, including more choices, better service and lower